Tensional twist-folding of sheets into multilayered scrolled yarns: Results

-In Fig.~2h, we compare the measured (circles) and calculated elastic energy (solid black line) scaled by $\Einit$ as a function of twist.
-We find very good agreement showing that the bending energy can be neglected (Fig.~2i).
-It is noteworthy that, while the bending energy contribution to the elastic energy is small, folding is necessary to achieve a net energy reduction.
-To demonstrate this, we have plotted the helicoidal elastic energy ($\chi=1$) in Fig.~2h (dashed line).
-The energy is observed to grow well above the elastic energy of a folded sheet ($\chi<1$), showing that folding clearly results in a lower growth in the elastic energy.
+Next, we compare the elastic energy obtained in Eq.~(\ref{eq:energy}) as a function of $\theta$ with the measured values in Fig.~(\ref{fig:model}E) after normalizing with the zero twist stretching energy $\Einit$.
+We find very good agreement showing that the bending energy can be neglected (Fig.~\ref{fig:model}F and Supplementary Materials 8: Comparison Stretching and Bending Energy up to Half-turn Twist).
+It is noteworthy that, while the bending energy contribution to the elastic energy is small (note the difference in vertical scale in Fig.~(\ref{fig:model}E and Fig.~\ref{fig:model}F), folding is necessary to achieve a net energy reduction.
+To demonstrate this, we have plotted the helicoidal elastic energy (dashed line) which corresponds to $\chi=1$ in Fig.~(\ref{fig:model}E) .
+The energy is observed to grow well above the elastic energy of a folded sheet compared to when $\chi<1$ as in the experiments, showing that folding clearly results in a lower growth in the elastic energy.